Why Would You Need an Agriculture Attorney?

 Besides looking to the past and what can be improved, an agricultural attorney can also help you plan for the future.
 “I can learn about their agricultural operation; I can learn about their business structure; and oftentimes, but not always, family businesses are multi-generational, which has special dynamics within the business and also in respect to estate planning and succession planning issues as farms transition from one generation to the next,” says Rincker.

 These attorneys can also create action plans for when things go wrong and help to protect your hard-earned living and land.
 “A common fear or issue in livestock operations is animal cruelty and animal welfare concerns,” Rincker says.
 “I’ve had clients with alleged animal abuse claims, and it is very helpful to have a plan in place before any of these allegations come about.”

 Having a trusted person to call in the bad times rather than searching for one when things go wrong provides invaluable peace of mind.
 If you don’t plan ahead and an agreement between farms goes south, things can get nasty.
-Just as in any business dispute with multi-million-dollar companies, attorneys can help to quell the storm.
+Just as in any business dispute with multi-million-dollar companies, agricultural industry attorneys can help to quell the storm.

 “When two farmers go into business together and then need a business divorce, I can step in and help with the commercial litigation or landlord-tenant disputes involving a farm,” Rincker says of potential legal issues.